sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 >What other types of events can I capture and create logic for?
 >
 >What are the 2 ways you can navigate to a new page?
+>
+>When we deleted an item in the cart, we wanted to refresh the cart, so we retrieved the item records again and saved them to the data variable.
+How else could we have updated our UI, that perhaps would have been faster?